 The table below is the Experience Rating information for the scaffolding industry.
-As you can see, there is at least one scaffolding company who is receiving a 40% discount and another who is paying a 80% loading in 2023.
-From 2022, the max loading is 100% and there is also a death penalty added.
+As you can see, there is at least one scaffolding company who is receiving a 40% discount and another who is paying a 75% loading.
+More than double!
+For 2022, the loading is 100% and there is also a death penalty added.
 Double ouch.